Vaskivskyi/ha-chroma/README.md

 #### HACS

-Chroma will be added to the default of HACS as soon as [this PR](https://github.com/hacs/default/pull/1500) is merged.
+You can add this repository to your HACS:

-Meanwhile, you can add this repository (https://github.com/Vaskivskyi/ha-chroma) to your HACS as a custom repository.
+`HACS -> Integrations -> Explore & Download Repositories -> Chroma`

 #### Manual